 CO₂l = Emissions from storage and direct deliveries from producers calculated pursuant to section 95122(b)(4).

 (7) Natural gas liquid fractionators and local distribution companies must estimate and report CH₄ and N₂O emissions using equation C-8 and Table C 2 as described in 40 CFR §98.33(c)(1) for all fuels where annual CO₂ emissions are required to be reported by 40 CFR §98.406 and this section.
 Local distribution companies must use the annual MMBtu determined in paragraphs (2)-(4) above in place of the product of the Fuel and HHV in equation C-8 when calculating emissions.
+CH4 and N2O emissions from biomass-derived products must be calculated using the same methods and emission factors as their fossil equivalents.

 (8) Local distribution companies must separately and individually calculate end-user emissions of CH₄, N₂O, CO₂ from biomass-derived fuels, and CO₂e by replacing CO₂ in the equation in section 95122(b)(6) with CH₄, N₂O, CO₂ from biomass-derived fuels, and CO₂e.
 CO₂ emissions from biomass-derived fuel are based on the fuel the LDC has contractually purchased on behalf of and delivered to end users.
 LDCs can elect to report biomethane directly purchased by an end user and delivered by the LDC if the LDC can provide the information required by section 95103(j)(3), and can provide access during verification to the documentation necessary to identify the biomethane as exempt or non-exempt pursuant to section 95103(j).
 Emissions from contractually purchased biomethane are calculated using the methods for natural gas required by this section, including the use of the emission factor for natural gas found in 40 CFR§98.408, table NN-1.
 Biomass-derived fuels directly purchased by end users and delivered by the LDC must be reported as natural gas by the LDC, unless the LDC has elected to report the delivery as biomethane and can provide the necessary documentation during verification to determine exemption status as stated above.

-(9) The importer of liquefied petroleum gas into California must use calculation methodology 2 described in 40 CFR §98.403(a)(2) for calculating CO₂ emissions except that for liquefied petroleum gas table MM-1 of 40 CFR Part 98 must be used in place of Table NN-2.
-For liquefied petroleum gas, the importer must sum the emissions from the individual components of the gas to calculate the total emissions.
-If the composition is not supplied by the producer, the importer must use the default value for liquefied petroleum gas presented in Table C-1 of 40 CFR Part 98.
-The importer of compressed natural gas or liquefied natural gas into California must estimate CO₂ using calculation methodology 1 as specified in 40 CFR §98.403(a)(1), except that the product of HHV and Fuel is replaced by the annual MMBtu of the imported compressed natural gas and liquefied natural gas.
+(9) The supplier of imported liquefied petroleum gas must use calculation methodology 2 described in 40 CFR §98.403(a)(2) for calculating CO₂ emissions except that table MM-1 of 40 CFR Part 98 must be used in place of Table NN-2.
+The supplier of imported liquefied petroleum gas must either sum the emissions from the individual components of the gas to calculate the total emissions or use the default value for liquefied petroleum gas presented in Table C-1 of 40 CFR Part 98.
+The importer of fossil or biomass-derived compressed natural gas or liquefied natural gas into California must estimate CO₂ using calculation methodology 1 as specified in 40 CFR §98.403(a)(1), except that the product of HHV and Fuel is replaced by the annual MMBtu of the imported compressed natural gas and liquefied natural gas.
+CO2 emissions from biomass-derived products must be calculated using the same methods and emission factors as their fossil equivalents.

-(10) The importer of liquefied petroleum gas, compressed natural gas, or liquefied natural gas into California must estimate and report CH₄ and N₂O emissions using equation C-8 and Table C-2 as described in 40 CFR §98.33(c)(1).
+(10) The supplier of imported liquefied petroleum gas (fossil or biomass-derived), or importer of fossil or biomass-derived compressed natural gas or liquefied natural gas into California must estimate and report CH₄ and N₂O emissions using equation C-8 and Table C-2 as described in 40 CFR §98.33(c)(1).
+CH4 and N2O emissions from biomass-derived products must be calculated using the same methods and emission factors as their fossil equivalents.